 If the VCT breaches any of these rules, it may lose its approved status and investors would risk having their tax relief withdrawn and clawed back by HMRC.

-The specific rules will be explained further in the 'Rules for VCTs' section which starts on page 17. - VCT tax reliefs in summary VCT tax reliefs are only available to investors with a UK tax liability and are only available if the VCT maintains its qualifying status with HMRC.
-The amount of relief an investor will be entitled to depends on their individual circumstances.
-While it is important to understand the details of the tax reliefs available, tax should not be the only driver for investment in shares in a VCT.
-The investment must be suitable for the client even without taking tax relief into consideration and there is likely to be a specific planning scenario involved.
-There are THREE potential tax reliefs available for VCT investors, some or all of which may be available/applicable to a particular investor.
-INCOME TAX RELIEF: Up to 30% income tax relief (subject to the permitted maximum investment amount of £200,000 p.a. and five-year minimum holding period).
-TAX-FREE DIVIDENDS: 100% income tax relief on dividends (subject to the permitted maximum).
-TAX-FREE CAPITAL GROWTH: Subject to the permitted maximum.
+The specific rules will be explained further in the 'Rules for VCTs' section which starts on page 17.

+Regulatory risk

+VCTs that meet all the qualifying conditions are approved by the Venture Capital Relief Team on behalf of HMRC.

+VCTs are either fully approved (once established) or provisionally approved (for new VCTs) by HMRC.

+Loss of VCT approval is extremely rare, but for completeness, if a VCT loses its approval:

+- HMRC may claw back any income tax relief if the VCT loses its approval within five years of the share issue, or at any time if the VCT was only provisionally approved; - All dividends paid by a VCT with provisional approval will be treated as if they were never exempt from income tax, and HMRC may claw back the tax due; - Any VCT shares whose disposal would ordinarily have been exempt from CGT will lose that exemption.

+There is more on the various conditions that VCTs have to meet in the 'Rules for VCTs' section on page 17.

-The permitted maximum Investors can purchase as many shares in VCTs as they like, in either new share issues or in the secondary market.
+The permitted maximum

+Investors can purchase as many shares in VCTs as they like, in either new share issues or in the secondary market.
 However, there is a limit on how many of those shares will qualify for the tax reliefs.
 That limit is known as the permitted maximum and is currently set at £200,000 worth of VCT share purchases a year, including purchases of newly-issued shares and purchases in the secondary market.

 The permitted maximum was £100,000 up to the tax year 2003-04.
 Therefore, this limit needs to be used when calculating the value of tax reliefs relating to VCT shares purchased prior to April 2004.

 This means that it is perfectly possible to build up a portfolio of tax-advantaged VCT shares in excess of £200,000, provided that no more than £200,000 of shares were purchased in any single year.

-Note: There is no income tax relief for VCT shares purchased on the secondary market.
-Rules when the permitted maximum is exceeded If the permitted maximum has been exceeded, when calculating which shares to claim reliefs on, it is NOT possible to choose which shares will be treated as acquired in excess of the permitted maximum (and therefore do not attract any reliefs).
+Note: There is no income tax relief for VCT shares purchased on the secondary market

+Rules when the permitted maximum is exceeded

+If the permitted maximum has been exceeded, when calculating which shares to claim reliefs on, it is NOT possible to choose which shares will be treated as acquired in excess of the permitted maximum (and therefore do not attract any reliefs).

 Instead, shares acquired earlier in the tax year count towards the permitted maximum first.
-The basic rules are: - The annual limit applies to all the taxpayer's acquisitions in VCTs in the tax year concerned; - Shares acquired earlier in the tax year count towards the permitted maximum first; - Shares in different VCTs or different classes of ordinary share in the same VCT, acquired on the same day, are identified on a pro-rata basis.
+The basic rules are:

+- The annual limit applies to all the taxpayer's acquisitions in VCTs in the tax year concerned; - Shares acquired earlier in the tax year count towards the permitted maximum first; - Shares in different VCTs or different classes of ordinary share in the same VCT, acquired on the same day, are identified on a pro-rata basis.